Learn how to conduct a retrospective in Kanban style. See how to inspect your workflow in detail and foster a spirit of continuous improvement.

 Similarly to regular cards, experiments must have one explicit owner.
-During each retrospective meeting, we go over the column where they live and if there’s any new relevant data, we discuss it and decide how to proceed with the experiment at hand.
+During each retrospective meeting, we go over the column where they live, and if there are any new relevant data, we discuss it and decide how to proceed with the experiment at hand.

-After you are done with the retrospective of completed tasks and ones in progress, proceed to inspect the flow metrics of your board.
+After you are done with the retrospective of completed tasks and ones in progress, proceed to inspect your board's flow metrics.

-Focus on key performance indicators regarding the flow efficiency of your process and go over them to evaluate the state of your workflow.
+Focus on key performance indicators regarding your process's flow efficiency and go over them to evaluate the state of your workflow.

-If you are using Kanbanize or another digital Kanban software solution, this is a perfect occasion to put to use any available workflow analytics.
+If you are using Kanbanize or another digital Kanban software solution, this is a perfect occasion to use any available workflow analytics.

 Some of the most useful charts for the retrospective meeting are ones that show you how cards are aging on your board, cumulative flow diagrams (CFD), Heatmaps, Blocker clustering charts, and Cycle time trends analytics.